Chapter One Hundred Five

 "Maybe, the only blood we drink is medium rare meat, and Janah's a vegetarian."

 Sloane, "What about me?"

-“You will have to decide, if you want to quit aging, to pick an age You have a few more complications, hormone treatments have to be completed, it doesn’t matter if you decide to fully transition.
+“You will have to decide if you want to quit aging.
+You have a few more complications, hormone treatments have to be completed, it doesn’t matter if you decide to fully transition.
 But you should be closer to eighteen than fourteen.

 Sloane grins, "Compared to you guys, I'm the most normal person here."